Kneaded That

 Spiced Zucchini Snack Cake with Cinnamon Maple Buttercream

-Published: Jul 19, 2025 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 21, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-My Zucchini Spice Snack Cake with Cinnamon Maple Buttercream is a soft, moist cake packed with warm spices and topped with a creamy, sweet buttercream.
-It’s the perfect way to use up summer zucchini while creating a dessert that tastes like fall.
+My spiced zucchini snack cake with cinnamon maple buttercream is a soft, moist cake packed with warm spices and topped with a creamy, sweet maple frosting.
+It's the perfect way to use up summer zucchini while creating a dessert that tastes like fall — quick and easy to throw together in a single pan.

 Overhead picture of spiced zucchini snack cake with cinnamon maple buttercream, cut into slices with one piece on its side.